Artscape 2023

 Where to eat during Artscape

-There will be tons of delicious vendors to enjoy during Artscape, but if you want to take a break from the festivities, there are several sit-down options in Mount Vernon and Station North.
+If you want to take a break from the festivities, there are several sit-down options Downtown and in the Inner Harbor:

 Artscape FAQs